zoevas/Gerris_Memory_Manager/README.md

 Download Gerris flow solver
 from http://gerris.dalembert.upmc.fr/

+Since Gerris is a simulation software, it is slow, so we ported it to the GPU for harvesting its multiple cores.
+We used the OpenCL framework for porting it to the GPU.

 Linked data structures require many transfers between components of the system.
 Since transfers cost due to latency, we have developed a method minimizing the transfers among the components of the